mishoo/UglifyJS/README.md

 ### Uglify Fast Minify Mode

-It's not well known, but whitespace removal and symbol mangling accounts for 95% of the size reduction in minified code for most javascript - not elaborate code transforms.
+It's not well known, but whitespace removal and symbol mangling accounts for 95% of the size reduction in minified code for most JavaScript - not elaborate code transforms.
 One can simply disable `compress` to speed up Uglify builds by 3 to 4 times.
 In this fast `mangle`-only mode Uglify has comparable minify speeds and gzip sizes to